 You’ve just moved to Canada after years of waiting.
 You’re just getting excited about the new quality of life, the tolerance and the job opportunities when you get the news: your foreign education doesn’t qualify you for a job here.

 You might feel alone in this situation, but there are more immigrants experiencing this situation than you might think.
-According to Stats Canada, 49.7% of immigrants who have moved to Canada between 2006 and 2017 hold university degrees, compared to 30.1% of Canadians who held university degrees.
+According to Stats Canada, 49.7% of immigrants who have moved to Canada between 2006 and 2017 hold university degrees, compared to 30.1% of Canadians who hold university degrees.
 However, Canadians with university degrees have an unemployment rate of 2.9% while immigrants have a rate of 6.1%.
 This is a problem that affects immigrants all across Canada, across all types of diplomas.

 Options for Most Immigrants